 PPO Potpourri — Week 2

-Welcome to the first official edition of the 2013-2014 season PPO Potpourri series, where I’ll take a look at the previous week’s points per opportunity (PPO) data to find the players that made the most of their time on the field and name some players that, well, didn’t.
+Welcome to the Week 2 edition of PPO Potpourri, a continuation of last season’s series that takes a look at the previous week’s points-per-opportunity (PPO) data to find the players that made the most of their opportunities.